BRCA Gene Testing

 The Angelina Effect

-In what has been dubbed by Time magazine as the “Angelina Effect”, actress Angelina Jolie’s recent public announcement about her decision to undergo a preventive double mastectomy because of a faulty gene has attracted worldwide interest, focusing the spotlight on genetic testing and prophylactic mastectomy, and on a local level has certainly provoked many questions on both risk assessment and risk management.
+In what is known as the “Angelina Effect”, actress Angelina Jolie’s 2013 public announcement of her decision to undergo a preventive double mastectomy because of a faulty BRCA gene attracted worldwide attention, focusing the spotlight on genetic testing and prophylactic mastectomy.

 The following is a videotaped recording of the event